megarootz/wallet/README.md

- # DigitalNoteWallet
+ # AmazoniaCoin Wallet
-The GUI DigitalNoteWallet
+The GUI wallet
- # Contributing to the DigitalNoteXDN Project
+ # Contributing to the AmazoniaCoin Project

- Always check the latest README.md at https://github.com/DigitalNoteXDN/digitalnotewallet/blob/master/README.md for updated instructions.

 The new dev team are continually looking for skilled blockchain developers in the Cryptonight space.
 Not everyone is able to do this so do not dispair, as a start, we encourage you to help test the software, and report bugs to the team.
 Please see below for some guidelines.